akbinod/akbinod.Tuner/README.md

 - various parts of the status bar tell you:
 	- the image title (when you pass in a file name),
     - the frame number (when you pass in a carousel of images)
-    - code timing in h:m:s and process time
+    - code timing in h,m,s and process time
 	- whether the image displayed was sampled/interpolated,
 	- whether there were exceptions during execution (click when red to view exceptiosn).
 - the menus let you traverse the carousel, start a grid search, save results and images etc.